 Unfortunately, there are ways of getting spam traps on your contact lists, that are behind your responsibility.
 You might get users that subscribe on your page or signed up for a trial with a fake or accidentally (or not) mistyped email address, that unluckily might be the traps.
 Even worse – someone who is not a fan of your work, or even a competitor might intentionally use a spam trap email to during the sign-up process.

 How to fix your processes to avoid email spam traps?

-To avoid spam traps first, we need to understand how they could get on our list, and improve the possible holes in the strategy, to prevent spam trap of sneaking through.
+To maintain a good sender reputation and avoid falling into a spam trap, it’s important to use best practices for email marketing and to be cautious of any email addresses that seem suspicious or fake.
+To avoid spam traps, first, we need to understand how they could get on our list, and improve the possible holes in the strategy, to prevent spam traps of sneaking through.

 Important!
 If you’ve been guilty of using any bad emarketing practices, there is an easy first step to fix it…

 Don’t ever do it again you naughty outlaw, and get rid of your mailing lists before it is too late to be saved!
 (Okay, I might be slightly overdramatic, but really want to get my point across).